Privacy-Preserving Federated Learning with Differentially Private Hyperdimensional Computing: Related Work

-Due to the dynamic nature of IoT, FL must support continuous training over time, adapting to newly generated data in each communication round.
-While DP secures the training samples by adding noise in each round, the cumulative effect of this noise can eventually degrade model accuracy.
-To address this issue, an XAI model is required to monitor and manage the cumulative noise from previous rounds.
-By accurately tracking this noise, the XAI model can ensure that only the necessary additional noise is introduced, calculated as the difference between the required noise and the cumulative noise from earlier rounds.
-This approach helps maintain a balance between privacy and accuracy over the lifetime of the FL process.
+Given the dynamic nature of IoT systems, FL must support continuous training over time, adapting to newly generated data in each communication round.
+While DP provides privacy by adding noise in every round, the cumulative effect of this noise can degrade model accuracy over time.
+To address this challenge, an XAI model is needed to monitor and manage the cumulative noise from previous rounds.
+By accurately tracking this noise, the XAI model can calculate the additional noise required for privacy as the difference between the target noise level and the cumulative noise already introduced.
+This adaptive approach helps maintain an optimal balance between privacy and accuracy throughout the FL process, ensuring the framework remains effective in dynamic, real-world IoT environments.